gildesmarais/website/_drafts/dealing_with_music.md

 ### Set and clean ID3 tags

-- [MusicBrainz Picard](https://picard.musicbrainz.org/) is matching the files with their accoustic fingerprint against the freedb and sets their tags.
+- [MusicBrainz Picard](https://picard.musicbrainz.org/) is matching the files' accoustic fingerprints against freedb and sets their tags accordingly.
-- [mp3tag](https://www.mp3tag.de/) for derive ID3 tags from folder & file name, and fixing ID3/APEv2 tags.
+- Use [mp3tag](https://www.mp3tag.de/) to derive ID3 tags from folder & file name and fixing ID3/APEv2 tags.
   Mp3tag is a power tool for mass manipulating and cleaning tags.
 It's outstanding and works well within wine.
 Nothing comes close to it and it is the only reason I keep wine installed.

   Wine is holding me back from upgrading to macOS Catalina as it does not support 64bit-only OSes yet.
 I'm btw. afraid of the Music.app which comes with macOS Catalina.

 ## Import to library and organizing

-All my music files are managed by iTunes.
+All my music files are managed by iTunes. iTunes is really good in dealing with large music collections.
+I subscribed to iTunes Match to have the music available on all of my devices.

-### iTunes with iTunes Match
+### iTunes Match restrictions

-iTunes is really good in dealing with large music collections.
-Although iTunes Match is slow sometimes, it only failed me on matching 'clean' versions of lyrically explicit tracks.
-It's annoying, but since voices annoy me in music it does not affect me much.
+iTunes Match is sometimes slow.

+It matches _clean_ versions of lyrically explicit tracks.
+It's annoying, but since voices annoy me in music and I rarely listen to rap, it does not affect me much.
+Also I keep the original files instead of replacing them with the matched version.
-#### Restrictions

-If you listen to mixes and livesets, you will hit iTunes Match's 2h or 200MB file size limit.
+If you listen to DJ mixes, you will hit iTunes Match's `2h` or `200MB` file size limit.
-Most of these mixes are distributed as mp3. [`mp3splt`](http://mp3splt.sourceforge.net/) to the rescue!
+Most of these mixes are distributed as MP3. [`mp3splt`](http://mp3splt.sourceforge.net/) splits the files evenly without reencoding.

-### Rating music
+### Rating with a schema

 After the import of new tracks, I start rating the tracks.
 Over time I've developed a rating schema (on a scale of 0 to 5 stars).

-- 0 stars: new to library, needs a rating
+- `0 stars`: new to library, needs a rating
-- 1 stars: rated, do not keep.
+- `1 stars`: rated, do not keep.
-- 2 stars: keep for a reason, but the track is not good
+- `2 stars`: keep for a reason, but the track is not good
-- 3 stars: an average track
+- `3 stars`: an average track
-- 4 stars: a good track
+- `4 stars`: a good track
-- 5 stars: a personal favorite track
+- `5 stars`: a personal favorite track

 For rating, I find [Stars](http://www.karelia.com/products/stars/) very useful to rate music via hotkey.

-### Make the genre field accurate
+### Accurate genre field

-I try to set specific genres, if possible and desired.

-Instead of "Rock" I'd narrow it down to "Rock/Metal" or even "Rock/Metal/Black", etc.
+I try to set specific genres: Instead of `Rock` I narrow it down to `Rock/Metal` or even `Rock/Metal/Black`.
+Here are a few other specific examples:

-Few more examples:

-- "Drum & Bass/Jump-Up"
+- `Drum & Bass/Jump-Up`
-- "House/Bass"
-- "Pop/Mallorca"
+- `House/Bass`
-- "Techno/Acid"
+- `Techno/Acid`
-- "Techno/Hard"
+- `Techno/Hard`

-Tagging something as "pop" is basically avoiding to set a genre.
-For Pop I started adding the decade like this: "Pop/60", "Pop/70", …, "Pop/00", "Pop/10", "Pop/20"
+Tagging something as `Pop` is basically avoiding to set a genre.
+For `Pop` I started adding the decade like this: `Pop/60`, `Pop/70`, …, `Pop/00`, `Pop/10`, `Pop/20`

-### Analyze music automatically

-- [Mixed in Key](https://mixedinkey.com/) analyses the BPM, key and "energy" of your music.
-- [beaTunes](https://www.beatunes.com/en/) analyses and inspects your music library

-### Cleaning up the iTunes library with beaTunes
+### Clean up the iTunes library with beaTunes

-beaTunes not only analyzes the content of each track, but also inspects your library.
-It detects illogical tags, missing compilation tags, different notations of the same artist, finds duplicates, etc.
+[beaTunes](https://www.beatunes.com/en/) not only analyzes the content of each track, but also inspects your library.
+The inspection detects illogical tags, missing compilation tags, different notations of the same artist, finds duplicates, etc.

+Go through the results and commit the results.

+## Determining the _Key_ and _Energy_ with Mixed in Key

+[Mixed in Key](https://mixedinkey.com/) analyses the _key_ and _energy_ of your music.

+Create a smart playlist _MiK todo_ which lists all files without Energy or BPM and a rating of greater or equal than 2 stars.

-### Creating playlists
+## Creating playlists

 With the rated and analyzed tracks we can begin creating smart playlists.

-#### Smart playlists
+### Smart playlists

 Scaffold a base:

 1. create a smart playlists in iTunes for Energy (filter rules depend on your Mixed in Key configuration)
-2. create a smart playlists for each possible rating (Stars 0, Stars 1, …)
+2. create a smart playlists for each possible rating (_Stars 0_, _Stars 1_, …)
-3. create a smart playlist for "Added date in the last x weeks/months".
+3. create a smart playlist for _Added in the last x weeks/months_.
 I have those for 4 weeks and 6 months.

 Stars 0 is your "to rate" list.
 Stars 1 is your "to remove" list.

 Now you can create a smart playlist like:

-_Banger tracks_: Track is in Playlist "Energy 8" and "Stars 5".
+- _Banger tracks_: Track is in playlist _Energy 8_ and _Stars 5_.
-_Calm popular music_: Genre begins with Pop and is in Playlist "Energy 4" or "Energy 5".
+- _Calm popular music_: Genre begins with `Pop` and is in Playlist _Energy 4_ or _Energy 5_.
-_Hard Techno post 2010_: Genre begins with Techno/Hard and year >= 2010, in Playlist Energy 6, 7, 8, 9.
+- _Hard Techno post 2010_: Genre begins with `Techno/Hard` and `year >= 2010`, in playlist _Energy 6, 7, 8, 9_.

-#### Using beaTunes
+### Using beaTunes

 In beaTunes you can setup some criteria like "Instrumentation", "Key", "Speed" etc. and let it create a playlist for you based on a seed track selection.
 That is super nice and the results are good.[^2]
 But as time showed, I do not use that feature much.
 I'm fine with the smart playlists.